wellfreire/wellfreire.github.io/_posts/en/2014-11-15-first-commit-my-experience-on-deploying-a-blog-with-jekyll.md

 {{ "{% endif "}}%}

-# if the current page (or post) has a translation in the other language, we show the switch button
+# if the current page (or post) has a translation, we show the switch button
 {{ "{% if switch_lang_url "}}%}
     {{ "{% capture lang_label "}}%}{{ "{% if page.lang == 'en' "}}%}ver em português{{ "{% else "}}%}read in english{{ "{% endif "}}%}{{ "{% endcapture "}}%}
     <ul class="lang-switch">